-Official procedure for the Office of Sponsored Programs (OSP) regarding management of agreements subject to export controls, sanctions, controlled unclassified restrictions, and/or security controls (“Restricted Research”).
+Official procedure for the Office of Sponsored Programs regarding management of agreements subject to export controls, sanctions, controlled unclassified restrictions, and/or security controls (“Restricted Research”).

 In accordance with part 6 of the I-129 visa petition, Virginia Tech must certify whether or not an H-1B/H-1B1/L-1/O-1A applicant requires an export license.
-Additionally, International Affairs interim procedures require that the Office of Export and Secure Research Compliance (OESRC) review the following other non-immigrant visa petitions: J-1 visiting scholar, E-3, TN, and B visa/VWP visitors.
+Additionally, International Affairs interim procedures require that the Office of Export and Secure Research Compliance review the following other non-immigrant visa petitions: J-1 visiting scholar, E-3, TN, and B visa/VWP visitors.

-Prior to accepting any gift-in-kind, the unit or department is responsible for working with the university’s Office of Export and Secure Research Compliance (OESRC) to ensure that the gift is made in compliance with all sanctions, import and export regulations.
-If a gift is subject to such regulations, the unit or department must have prior approval from OESRC to accept and handle the gift appropriately.
+Prior to accepting any gift-in-kind, the unit or department is responsible for working with the university’s Office of Export and Secure Research Compliance to ensure that the gift is made in compliance with all sanctions, import and export regulations.
+If a gift is subject to such regulations, the unit or department must have prior approval from the Office of Export and Secure Research Compliance to accept and handle the gift appropriately.

 The Gift-in-Kind Transmittal form provided by the Virginia Tech Foundation for transmitting all gifts-in-kind includes a section for restrictions on use and disposition addressing export control restrictions.